Organizational Rules for the International Council for Central and East European Studies (ICCEES)

 - Disputes concerning membership and representation will be submitted to the Executive Committee.
 Failing resolution, the International Council shall decide.

-- Terms of appointment shall be for five years.
+- Terms of appointment to the International Council shall normally be for at least five years.

 - An outgoing president of the International Council may, upon the end of his or her term, be offered a lifetime non-voting membership of the International Council.
 The names and addresses of all life members of the International Council shall be included in the list of the representatives of the national associations.